 Navigation: EDITING GENERAL INFO >

-This page explains that option.
+This page explains those two options.

 Note: In releases prior to number 2.22, there used to be another option, Authorize ACCOUNTS, which allowed you to give just a specific authorization to Google for ACCOUNTS to send emails.
-We no longer support that option, because Google recently added a lot of complex criteria to allow software companies to do that, which unfortunately seemed prohibitively complicated for Software4Nonprofits to satisfy..
+We no longer support that option, because Google recently added a lot of complex criteria to allow software companies to do that, which unfortunately seemed prohibitively complicated for Software4Nonprofits to satisfy.